manfredsteyer/2023_01_11/index.md

 };
 ```

+The ``LogFormatter`` is used for formatting log messages before they are published via a ``LogAppender``:

 ```typescript
 export abstract class LogFormatter {
   abstract format(level: LogLevel, category: string, msg: string): string;
 }
 ```

+Like the `LoggerConfiguration`, the ``LogFormatter`` is an abstract class used as a token.
+The consumer of the logger lib can adjust the formatting by providing its own implementation.
+As an alternative, they can go with a default implementation provided by the lib:

 ```typescript
 export class DefaultLogFormatter implements LogFormatter {